 More recently, Alexandra toured China and Portugal as guest flautist with the Macau Symphony Orchestra (2012); held a two-month summer residency at the Banff Arts Centre in Canada, performing as soloist, chamber musician, and Principal Flute with the Banff Festival Orchestra (2013); gave the Australian Premiere of Joan Tower’s “Rising” with Tonic String Quartet (2014); toured Queensland and Taiwan with the educational wind quintet The Chambermaids for Musica Viva in Schools (2014); and performed on five different types of flute for the Sydney production of Wicked The Musical (2014-2015).

 Alexandra currently plays on a regular basis with the Opera Australia Orchestra, having performed for many different operas and ballets since 2008, including Handa Opera on Sydney Harbour.
-As flautist with the Adelaide-based Kegelstatt Ensemble for the past 10 years she has performed for Elder Conservatorium of Music’s Lunchtime Concert Series, Pilgrim Church concert series and at the Melbourne Recital Centre.
+As flautist with the Adelaide-based Kegelstatt Ensemble for the past 10 years, she has had the honour of performing a great deal of the flute’s chamber music repertoire – for the Elder Conservatorium of Music’s Lunchtime Concert Series, Pilgrim Church concert series and at the Melbourne Recital Centre.

-She teaches flute at St Aloysius’ College, Glenaeon Rudolf Steiner School, Bethlehem College, St Vincent’s Primary, St Luke’s Grammar School, Birchgrove Public School, Neutral Bay Public School and Lindfield Public School.
+She teaches flute at St Aloysius’ College, Glenaeon Rudolf Steiner School, Birchgrove Public School, and Neutral Bay Public School.